 Online Bicycle Repair Videos

 As with anything else in life, decisions often come down to cost and free time.
-If either of those are a factor, bicycle repair classes may not be an option.
-Don’t give up hope.
-There is no reason you can not be a self-taught.
+If either of those is a factor, bicycle repair classes may not be an option.
+However, don’t give up hope.
+There is no reason you can not be self-taught.

-With instructional videos, you can learn what you want, when you want, at your own pace all from home.
-Videos have the advantage of being able to view it in action as often as needed.
-Dave Delgado of DIY Bike Repair put together one of the largest and greatest collection of quality instructional bike repair videos and manuals available online.
+With instructional videos, you can learn what you want when you want, at your own pace, all from home.
+In addition, videos have the advantage of viewing them in action as often as needed.
+Dave Delgado of DIY Bike Repair put together one of the largest and most incredible collections of quality instructional bike repair videos and manuals available online.

 He covers topics from introductory bike maintenance to advanced repair topics.
 There are over 200 instructional bike repair videos.
-You can scour the internet for bicycle repair videos all day long, but you will not find as comprehensive and complete set as what he offers.
+You can scour the internet for bicycle repair videos all day long, but you will not find a more comprehensive and complete set compared to what he offers.
 It’s over 10 hours of instruction and covers hundreds of topics.

 Dave’s DIYBikeRepair Sample Video: